Funding a PhD

 PhD programmes typically take 3-4 years if you are studying full-time and 6-7 years if you are studying part-time.
 Some of our students self-fund their tuition and living costs and this page outlines the tuition fees for each research programme.
 For Home students, the tuition fee is the same across all courses and all universities in the UK.
 For 2020 entry this is set at £4,407 per year.

-If you are not able to self-fund your studies, there are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer up to 200 fully or partially funded studentships each year.
+If you are not able to self-fund your studies, there are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer over 100 fully or partially funded studentships each year.
 These include:

 - Postgraduate Research Studentships